hzhou3/omniring/README.md

 ## [One Ring to Rule Them All: An Open Source Smartring Platform for Finger Motion Analytics and Healthcare Applications](https://dl.acm.org/doi/abs/10.1145/3576842.3582382)

-### Initial version is released.
-More details are under construction.
-Please check later.

 ## Citing OmniRing